Comstock Park, Mich. -- The first thing you notice when you meet West Michigan Whitecaps (Single A) outfielder Steven Moya is how big he is.

 Moya is the oldest of three children.
 His sisters are 17 and 18.
 He admitted it is tough to be away from his family and live on his own.

 "It's hard because you are far from your family and you have to figure out how you're going to eat, you have to go on your own to the store and ask for your food," Moya said.
 "Whatever you need, you gotta do it alone.
 You don't have a lot of help.

 "You have to work.
 It's the life.
 If you want to get to the big leagues, you've got to sacrifice."

 Reaching the big leagues is a goal for every minor league player and Moya is no different.
 He said he tries to watch the Tigers as often as the schedule allows.

 "I learn from them," Moya said. "(I like) Prince Fielder.
 I learn from the pitchers, too.
 I'm trying to learn from everybody.
 Everybody has something special that they can teach."

 However, when asked if he patterns his swing after any particular player, Moya said he did not.

 "I'm trying to make my own style," he said.

 Moya tries to keep life pretty simple, with very few interests outside of baseball.

-Moya said he prefers action movies such as "The Avengers," which he recently saw.
+Moya said he prefers action movies like "The Avengers," which he recently saw.
 His favorite superhero, however, was not in that film.